casangi/casadocs/docs/tasks/task_plotms.rst

       -  "" (default): do not time-average data.
       -  The “bins” of averaged data have the same scan number and field ID unless avgscan or avgfield are True.
+      -  The value of each bin is the average of the timestamps in that bin.

    -  *avgscan*